 Pink salmon (Oncorhynchus gorbuscha) were originally introduced to some Russian rivers in the 1960s, and they have slowly spread westwards to colonise some northern Norwegian rivers.
 These fish spawn at a different time from Atlantic salmon, have a two-year life-cycle and generally spawn in summer (and often in main river channels in the lower reaches of rivers, and sometimes in upstream tributaries).

 Due to their two-year life-cycle, juvenile fish will be derived from distinct ‘odd’ or ‘even’ years, with the Russian/Norwegian fish being odd-year stocks.
-It is therefore possible that they will occur again in Scottish rivers in 2019.
-The reasons behind the unusually large numbers in 2017 remain unclear.
+The reasons behind the unusually large numbers since 2017 remain unclear.
 We know that the population from the Russian Kola Peninsula tends to be stronger and more numerous in odd years rather than even years.
-It would appear that the 2017 salmon originated from a particularly strong year class with good marine survival and this may explain the unusually high numbers across several countries in 2017.

 What are we doing?